TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-08-introducing-punchcard-object-configs-for-laravel.md

 <br>

-I had clear idea for fluent config builder, that would be generated based on [`/config` directory](https://github.com/laravel/laravel/tree/10.x/config) from Laravel skeleton.
-I asked on Twitter to avoid the wheel invention: "has someone build this?"
+I had a clear idea for a fluent config builder that would be generated based on [`/config` directory](https://github.com/laravel/laravel/tree/10.x/config) from Laravel skeleton.
+I asked on Twitter to avoid the wheel invention: "has someone built this?"

-I got a tip for **must-read [What about config builders?](https://stitcher.io/blog/what-about-config-builders) post** by Brent Roose.
+I got a tip for the **must-read [What about config builders?](https://stitcher.io/blog/what-about-config-builders) post** by Brent Roose.

 <br>

 Wow, that's it!
 Where can I download it?

-But when I reached Brent, I got reply: "it's just an idea, no package".
+But when I reached Brent, I got a reply: "it's just an idea, no package".

 <br>

-Yet I was very happy to see that established Laravel developer has similar opinion on this topic.
+Yet I was thrilled that an established Laravel developer has a similar opinion.
 It's time to build it!

 ## Introducing Punchcard

-1. Install package to your project:
+### 1. Install package to your project:

 ```bash
 composer require tomasvotruba/punchcard